Gardening dictionary of common names and their meanings.

 Corm

 The corm is the base of a stem that becomes swollen, and solid, with food for it to live on.
 It is usually covered by a type of tunic, somewhat like that which covers the bulb and there is a basil plate from which new roots grow.
-During the growth cycle, the crom's food reserve is completely depleted.
-In order to carry on, the crom will develope one or more new croms from the buds that appear either on the top or beside the old one.
+During the growth cycle, the food reserve for the corm is completely depleted.
+In order to carry on, carry on the corm will develop one or more new corms from the buds that appear either on the top or beside the old one.
 Gladiolus, Crocus, Acidanthera and Freesia fall under the category of Corms.

 Cotyledon